storesafe/cordova-sqlite-storage/README.md

          transaction_queue[this.trans_id] = [];
          transaction_callback_queue[this.trans_id] = new Object();

-This case is (currently) not supported by the iOS version
+This case is also supported for iOS due to enhancements by @ef4.

     // Wait for Cordova to load
     //